 2024 GSA Awards Seminar Series

-On May 28, at 1:00 p.m.
-EDT, Jef Boeke, who is receiving this award on behalf of Build-a-Genome, will describe how the course teaches students fundamental principles of genetics and how to perform, interpret, and troubleshoot an experiment when the outcome is unknown.
-Additionally, he’ll touch on the history of the course and the resultant Network of Build-a-Genome courses, how it has affected students and instructors, and the course’s impact on the overarching International Sc2.0 project.
-Save the date and register here.
+In a recent seminar, Jef Boeke, who received this award on behalf of Build-a-Genome, described how the course teaches students fundamental principles of genetics and how to perform, interpret, and troubleshoot an experiment when the outcome is unknown.
+He also touched on the history of the course and the resultant Network of Build-a-Genome courses, how it has affected students and instructors, and the course’s impact on the overarching International Sc2.0 project.
+Watch the recording here.

 Sejal Davla, PhD, is a neuroscientist, science writer, and data scientist with expertise in research in a variety of life sciences.
 She has more than a decade of experience studying the brain by using cutting-edge methodologies in microscopy, molecular biology, genetics, and biochemistry, and is a motivated storyteller and science communicator.